samuel-deng/math4ml_su25/homework.md

 the [Syllabus]({{ site.baseurl }}{% link syllabus.md %}), each student has 6 late days total throughout the summer session, and **no homework will be accepted after 11:59 PM ET three late days after the initial due date**.

+## Update: Skipped Problem (PS3 Onward)
+Because of the accelerated nature of the summer session, students are allowed to *completely skip* one of the problems (including the programming) on each problem set on PS3, PS4, and PS5.
+Any skipped problem will be counted for full credit.
+Note that there is no curve in this course, so skipping will not give any student a "competitive advantage" in that regard; this option is just there to help you save time. *If you have the time, I still encourage you to completely solve each problem set!*
+Using this additional time, I encourage students to visit the [Main Proofs]({{ site.baseurl }}{% link proofs.md %}) and [Course Skeleton]({{ site.baseurl }}{% link skeleton.md %}) to stay on top of the lecture material.

+Students can only skip whole problems (you cannot "distribute" your skip over multiple subproblems).
+In order to skip a problem:

+**Written problem:** For the problem that you want to skip, still write down the problem and its problem number on your problem set, following the instructions below.
+In the body of the problem, clearly write in boldface (using the *textbf* command):

+    **Problem (X) is my skipped problem.**

+where, above, *X* indicates the problem number.
+Still use the Gradescope functionality to use "Select pages" to assign the correct pages to the skipped problem.

+**Programming part:** If you want to skip the programming problem, still submit a single `.ipynb` file from the `ps#.ipynb` supplied to you.
+Delete every cell in the notebook except for the top Markdown cell, and in this Markdown cell, clearly write:

+    **I am skipping this Programming Problem.**

+You just turn in this single `.ipynb` file.
+If you decide to skip the Programming portion, note that you must complete all of the written problems because you used your skip on the Programming problem.

 ## Written Part
 For all the written homework problems, **typesetting in LaTeX is required** (see [Syllabus]({{ site.baseurl }}{% link syllabus.md %}) for the rationale).
 On Gradescope, there will be a `PS #` assigment, where you'll submit a single `.pdf` file compiled from LaTeX.